GummiArmCE/fusion360_scripts/README.md

 ### Planned features list

 - generate also srdf
-- add button to launch command from toolbar
 - update joint visibility when command starts
 - add a control to change the colour of the link and maybe add a texture (rviz supports this, so no reason why I shouldn't either)
 - add mimic joints
 - add the ability to save progress halfway: currently I don't know how to do this.
 Pickle does not save swig objects, and I do have the .groups property in links (and maybe something in joints as well), so I can't really save it completely.
 Perhaps I should clear this property and have a method to set it by name.